McGillRocketTeam/ground-station-2021/README.md

 https://openjfx.io/openjfx-docs/#install-javafx

 Important: Look at the "Running HelloWorld using JavaFX 13" part and not the gradle part because I couldn't get it to function with gradle properly.
+Also, make sure you're using JDK 11 or newer (I'm not sure it'll work without it).

 Note: If you decide to use FXML (recommended, but do as you wish), css, or images, put them in the appropriate folder in "src/main/resources/"